Call Today for a Free Consultation214-385-8500

 • Investment scams may promise large returns with low or zero risk, but even if cryptocurrencies involved in these cases seem legitimate, their value may be manipulated to funnel funds to scammers.

-• "Phishing" scams may be used to obtain personal information and commit identity theft.
+• "Phishing" scams may be used to obtain personal information.
 Scammers may claim to be involved with cryptocurrency exchanges, or they may impersonate government organizations such as the IRS.
 When information such as Social Security numbers, bank account details, or credit cards are entered into fake websites, scammers may then use it to access accounts and steal money or cryptocurrency.

 Can Spencer & Associates Help Me Address Losses From Cryptocurrency Scams?